What Lies Within: Child Pornography and Used Computers

 Read MoreDeleting Child Pornography from Your Computer Doesn’t Remove it from Your Hard Drive – PC 311.11(a).

+Deleting Child Pornography from Your Computer Doesn’t Remove it from Your Hard Drive - PC 311.11(a).
 If you think that deleting child pornography (Penal Code Section 311.11(a).) that you found on the Internet will protect you from prosecution, think again.
 The data is actually saved (cached) in temporary internet files.
-Your hard drive still retains the images, so anything short of wiping out the hard drive completely can get you into serious trouble if your computers are ever searched by law enforcement.
-Our attorneys at Wallin…
+Your hard drive still retains the images, so anything short of wiping out the hard drive completely can get you…

 Read MoreChild Pornography Sting Operations: What Can You Do?